The gene's-eye view of quantitative genetics: Introduction

 One convenient feature of the infinitesimal model is that it makes it possible to model the evolution of a trait without taking into consideration its genetic architecture.
 For instance, Lande's 1976 article \cite{lande1976natural} famously modelled the evolution of a normally-distributed trait under Gaussian stabilizing selection and drift, under the assumption that the genetic variance remains constant through time.
 Since then, many models have explored partial differential equations (PDEs) that rely on the same assumptions concerning the distribution of offspring traits relative to their parents' (see Section 1.2.3 of \cite{dekens2022quantifying} for a summary of the state of the art).
 We call this approach the trait's eye-view.

-In this article we present an alternative approach, which we call the gene's eye-view of quantitative genetics.
+In this article we present an alternative approach, which we call the gene's-eye view of quantitative genetics.
 We will study a Stochastic Differential Equation (SDE) to represent the evolution of a large panmictic haploid biological population with $L$ biallelic loci under the forces of recombination, mutation, natural selection and genetic drift.